DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 <a id="introduction"></a>
 ## Introduction

-This is a draft and proposal for a new proces for name server changes via the DK Hostmaster EPP, Registrar-portal (RP) and self-service (SB) portals/services using **AuthInfo** (authorization token).
+This is a draft and proposal for a new process for name server changes via the DK Hostmaster EPP, Registrar-portal (RP) and self-service (SB) portals/services using **AuthInfo** (authorization token).

 - The goal is to make the **AuthInfo** token mandatory for use in change name server operations
 - An active **AuthInfo** token expires if the registrant is changed